RMCodesGH/REM-Codes/README.md

 I've been programming since 2017, and using C# since December 31st, 2021.

 ## Current Projects
-Currently, I am revisiting JavaScript while I wait for the FIRST Tech Challenge season to begin, then I'll be working (nearly) constantly on programming robots.
+Currently, I am in the heat of the FIRST Tech Challenge season so I am spending a large amount of my time programming my team's robot.

 Here are a few of my ongoing projects.